kiboschool/tk-intro-to-data/src/lessons/try-kibo-onboarding.md

 # Start Onboarding

 ---
-Welcome to the Try Kibo onboarding process.
-During this process, you will select a live class, join your class replit team, join Discord and introduce yourself, and lastly, prepare for Orientation.
+**Deadline: Wednesday, March 28 at 5pm GMT. **

-Note: **Complete these steps and submit the onboarding checklist by 3p.m.
-GMT on Thursday, October 26** to receive an orientation invite.
-Failure to do so results in withdrawal from the program
+Welcome to Try Kibo onboarding.
+You’re now ready to get set up for class.
+Ensure to read and understand all the information below as you will be asked some questions at the end of this process.

 <aside>

-🚨 Watch this video before you start onboarding so you don't miss any step
+🚨 Watch this video from Emmy to see all the steps you need to complete

 </aside>